diffblue/cbmc/doc/architectural/symex-instructions.md

 ---

 Symex (as mentioned above) is going to pick a designated entry point and then start going through each instruction.
-This happens at goto_symext::execute_next_instruction.
+This happens at `goto_symext::execute_next_instruction`.
 While doing so, it will inspect the instruction's type, and then dispatch to a designated handling function (which usually go by the name `symex_<instruction-type>`) to handle that particular instruction type and its symbolic execution.
 In pseudocode, it looks like this:

 ```c
 switch(instruction.type())